auth0-developer-hub/api_lumen_php_hello-world/README.md

 # Hello World API: Lumen + PHP Sample

-You can use this sample project to learn how to secure a simple Lumen API server using Auth0.
+You can use this sample project to learn how to secure a simple API server using [Auth0](https://auth0.com/) and [Lumen](https://lumen.laravel.com/) framework.

 The `starter` branch offers a working API server that exposes three public endpoints.
 Each endpoint returns a different type of message: public, protected, and admin.